-The Calcasieu Parish District Attorney’s Office Early Intervention Program is a cooperative effort between the Office of District Attorney John F. DeRosier and the Calcasieu Parish School System.
+The Calcasieu Parish District Attorney’s Office Early Intervention Program is a cooperative effort between the Office of District Attorney Stephen Dwight and the Calcasieu Parish School System.
 The program, which started in 2007, targets at-risk elementary school students who are in need of additional assistance with various life issues.
 The goal of the program is to ensure that these children and their families remain out of the juvenile justice system.

 "There are numerous programs to address drugs and other issues that impact our young school children from grades 5-12,” says District Attorney John DeRosier.
 “The Prosecutors’ Early Intervention Program (P.I.E.P.) starts at the Pre-K level and, with the assistance of school teachers, seeks out “at-risk” children to address potential issues long before the issues develop into problems.”